Preparing to Study Abroad

 Tips for a Successful Study Abroad Experience

 Studying abroad requires extensive planning.
 Read the tips below to effectively prepare for your study abroad trip.
-For questions or more information, visit the Office of Student Affairs on the seventh floor of the Student Center, call 412-392-3840 or email firstname.lastname@example.org.
+For questions or more information, visit the study abroad coordinator in the Office of Student Life on the first floor of Pioneer Hall, call 412-392-8026 or email firstname.lastname@example.org.
 Also, be sure to check out the U.S. Department of State's webpage for students studying abroad.

 Plan Well in Advance